Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. The tester will keep performing this test until they see a classic banner, a favorite banner, and a favorite/classic banner.
-1. The tester has list of recipes that contain the favorite, classic, and favorite/classic boolean tag.
+1. The tester has a list of recipes that contain the favorite, classic, and favorite/classic boolean tag.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
 1. Scroll to the bottom of the page.
 1. Click the **random recipe** to make sure it links to the proper recipe.
-1. Repeat steps 1 - 3 approximately three to five times to check for randomization of recipe.
+1. Repeat steps 1 - 3 approximately five times to check for randomization of recipe.

 #### Document Result(s):
 1. If any links are broken, record:
-    + The test name and recipe name.
+    + The test name, recipe name, and a brief description of the problem.
 1. If any recipe displays an incorrect banner, record:
     + The test name, recipe name, banner anticipated, and banner displayed.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Text Coss Out Function